aneshlya/ispc/docs/ispc.rst

 Updating ISPC Programs For Changes In ISPC 1.9.0
 ------------------------------------------------

-The release doesn't contains language changes, which may affect compatibility with older versions.
+The release doesn't contain language changes, which may affect compatibility with older versions.
 It introduces new AVX-512 target: avx512knl-i32x16.

 Updating ISPC Programs For Changes In ISPC 1.9.1
 ------------------------------------------------

-The release doesn't contains language changes, which may affect compatibility with older versions.
+The release doesn't contain language changes, which may affect compatibility with older versions.
 It introduces new AVX-512 target: avx512skx-i32x16.

 Updating ISPC Programs For Changes In ISPC 1.9.2